Mixaz017/Custom-Krunker-Client/README.md

 ### Running from source code
 If your system doesn't support those released files, or you want to get latest version of the client, you can run the client by following the guide below.
+**Note that Mac is NOT officially supported, but the tutorial is here just because you can.**
+**Expect some things may not work as intended on Mac.**
 - Requirements for both methods
 	1. Install [Node.js](https://nodejs.org/en/download/).
 	Versions above 9.0.0 should works fine.
 If you using `apt` to install Node.js, please note that apt may not work because apt provides very old version of Node.js.
 You can use [nvm](https://github.com/nvm-sh/nvm) to easily manage Node.js versions so it is highly recommended.
 You can check the version of Node by running `node -v`.